Mini-class

 • On-policy ($\mu = q_\theta$): Set $\mu = q_\theta$ but stop its gradient, so $\rho = \frac{q_\theta}{\text{sg}(q_\theta)} \equiv 1$ (numerically always 1), while still having $\nabla_\theta \rho = s_\theta \neq 0$

-Implementation note: In the on-policy case, even though $\rho \equiv 1$ numerically, you must explicitly construct $\rho = \frac{q_\theta}{\text{sg}(q_\theta)}$ (or equivalently $\rho = \exp(\log q_\theta - \text{sg}(\log q_\theta))$) in the computation graph.
+In the on-policy case, even though $\rho \equiv 1$ numerically, you must explicitly construct $\rho = \frac{q_\theta}{\text{sg}(q_\theta)}$ (or equivalently $\rho = \exp(\log q_\theta - \text{sg}(\log q_\theta))$) in the computation graph.
 If you replace it with the literal constant 1, you cut off the score-function path, causing the derivation to degenerate to the “naive on-policy implementation” described later.

-Intuition: The role of $\rho$ is to restore the gradient path for the sampling distribution’s dependence on $\theta$.
-In the on-policy case, this dependence is precisely why expect-then-differentiate and differentiate-then-expect can disagree, and why explicitly modeling $\rho$ resolves the mismatch.
+What $\rho$ restores is the gradient path coming from the sampling distribution’s dependence on $\theta$.
+In the on-policy case, that missing path is exactly why expect-then-differentiate and differentiate-then-expect can disagree.

 Score Function and True KL Gradients